TacoCake/mediamanager/README.md

-# mediamanager
+# Media Manager
-a simple media manager
+A simple application to sort, track & identify your downloaded shows.